- development: to test your AI system during development, helping you track improvements across versions.

 To accelerate the setup, we use templates.
-Templates are sample projects that use common AI patterns and tools, and that already
+Templates are sample projects that use common AI patterns and tools, and that already contain the configurations required by Openlayer.1.1 Create a project

 1.1 Create a project